tomafro/deja/README.md

 # Re-use build audit results for the same build
 deja run --watch-env BUILD_ID -- cargo audit

-# Play with a slow API, caching results while you experiment
+# Play around with a slow API, caching results while you experiment
 export DEJA_WATCH_SCOPE=$(uuidgen)
-deja run -- http http://slow.example.com/slow.json | jq '.[] | .date'
+deja run -- http http://example.com/slow.json | jq '.[] | .date'
-deja run -- http http://slow.example.com/slow.json | jq '.[] | .name'
+deja run -- http http://example.com/slow.json | jq '.[] | .name'
 unset DEJA_WATCH_SCOPE
 ```

 ## How deja works

-When deja is called with no options, it generates a hash from the command, arguments, current user, and working directory.
-If a result matching this hash is found in the cache its output is replayed, otherwise the command is run and if it is successful, the result is cached alongside some metadata.
-A matching result will be returned forever.
+For each command, deja creates a hash from the command, arguments, current user and working directory.
+If a result for this hash is found in the cache, it is replayed.
+If not, the command is run and the result stored in the cache.
+By default, deja only caches the result if the command exits with status `0`.
+This can be changed with the `--record-exit-codes` option.

+Various other options add or remove things from the hash, giving finer control over when to use a cached result.
+There are also other subcommands to manipulate and query the cache.

 ## Options